-How to Throw an Easy Spring Afternoon Tea Party
+How to Serve an Easy Spring Afternoon Tea Party

-The question then is how to throw an easy afternoon tea party?
-First of all.
+If you haven’t hosted a tea, you may wonder how easy or difficult it might be.
 Who better to glean ideas from than the British?
-From the BBC, we’ve gathered some easy and simple ideas on how to throw your own easy afternoon tea party.
+From the BBC, we’ve gathered some easy and simple ideas on how to serve an easy afternoon tea party.

 At the foot of this post are some more inspirational tea party ideas you won’t want to miss.